 The Data Controller is Fondazione Istituto Italiano di Tecnologia (hereinafter “IIT”), based in Genoa, Via Morego n.
 30 - Italy – Phone +39 010 28961.

-The processing of your personal data is based on the following purposes and legal bases:
+The processing of your personal data is based on the following purposes and legal basis.

-Without your prior consent for the purposes of service and, in particular, to:
+Without your prior consent for the purpose to:

-The IT systems and software procedures for operation of the Website acquire, during normal operation, some personal data the transmission of which is implicit in the use of Internet communication protocols.
-This is information is not collected in order to be associated with identified parties concerned, but that by its very nature could, through processing and association with data held by third parties, allow identifying users.
+The IT systems and software procedures for the operation of the Website acquire, during normal operation, some personal data the transmission of which is implicit in the use of Internet communication protocols.

 The optional, explicit and voluntary sending of e-mail to the addresses indicated on the Website involves the subsequent acquisition of the sender’s address required to reply to information requests, and any other personal data included in the message.
 Personal data can also be acquired through the compilation of contact request forms.

 The use of so-called browsing/session cookies (which are not stored permanently on the user’s computer and are deleted once the browser is closed) is strictly limited to the transmission of session identifiers (formed by random numbers generated by the server) which are necessary to enable a safe and efficient exploration of the website.